Contribution In Insurance – Demystifying the Secrets & Implications 2023

 What is Contribution In Insurance?

-In the world of insurance, we will simply define contribution as the concept of proportionally sharing the burden of a certain loss among multiple insurance policies that cover the same risk.
+Contribution is, in simple terms, the concept of proportionally sharing the burden of a certain loss among multiple insurance policies that cover the same risk.

 From the above definition, I believe you can sense that contribution shields you the policyholder, as it will ensure you don’t receive more than your fair share of compensation in the event of a claim.
 This ensures fairness and prevents you from profiting unduly from an unfortunate and unforeseen event.